SoftHu/tos_avg/En/heart_4_2_4_7.md

 You honor our town with your work, Liliana.]
 1768790184966892 -->1768790203762413[End]
 Start -->1768790245895919[<b>Speaker 👉 Liliana:</b>
-\nI couldn't have done it without, &lbrace;playername&rbrace;.\n&lbrace;playername&rbrace;, I want you to have this.]
+\nI couldn't have done it without, &lbrace;c.playername&rbrace;.\n&lbrace;c.playername&rbrace;, I want you to have this.]
 1768790245895919 -->1768790303961841{ }
 1768790303961841 -->1769070203944984{ }
 1768790303961841 -->1769070210412569{ }